GUILN/prom-gateway/README.md

 This daemon captures receives metrics from services and exposes them for prometheus in a metrics `/metrics` endpoint to be scraped by prometheus `pull system` server.

+## !IMPORTANT: For contributors
+If you are a contributor, please follow the steps below to enable `git hooks` used by this project:

+- Run `make config_git_hooks` to set the `git hooks` folder to [project's git hook folder](./.githooks).

 ### Testing locally

 Run prometheus: